 As a biology student at UWM, you will receive a strong foundation in all areas of biology and the natural sciences to prepare you for a career or graduate school.
-To earn the major, students take required courses and engage in laboratory research in cell biology, genetics, and ecology.
-After the core courses, students fill their schedule with upper-level electives such as Immunology, Marine Biology, Animal Physiology, Plant Physiology, and many more choices.
+To earn the major, students take required courses and engage in laboratory and/or field research in cell biology, genetics, and ecology.
+Students also engage in independent research projects and internships with external groups.
+After the core courses, students take upper-level electives in areas including Molecular Genetics, Neurobiology, Ecology and Evolution, Microbiology, Marine and Freshwater Biology.

 Honors in the Major

-Students in biological sciences who meet all of the following criteria are awarded honors in the major upon graduation:
+Students majoring in Biological Sciences who meet all of the following criteria are awarded honors in the major upon graduation:

 - A 3.5 cumulative GPA in all UWM graded credits;

-Students who believe they may qualify for honors in Biological Sciences should apply to the Department during their last semester of study.
+Students who believe they may qualify for honors should apply to the Department during their last semester of study.